ChristophePelletier/project-7/README.md

 after npm run serve a link to
 http://localhost:8080/
-will apppear in the console
+will appear in the console

 ## Back and Front

 - Use `Ctrl+C` in the terminal to stop the local server.

+# More details

+## Back

+- Database configuration : config -> configDb.js

+## Front

+- README.md